HaskSy/Lucida/lucida-obsidian/Materials/Profunctor Optics. Modular Data Accessors.md

 **Stating the obvious:** profunctor is covariant by what it produces (aka. 'b') and contravariant by what it consumes (aka. 'a')

-- [ ] #QUESTION What's the importance of the statement above for lecture?
+- [x] #QUESTION What's the importance of the statement above for lecture? ✅ 2025-02-04
+> Not much

 An obvious example of profunctor is (Obviously function):
 ```haskell